A Guide to Iceland in August

 - Late August: Around 14-15 hours of daylight, with the sun setting before 9:00 PM.

-Simply put, August is a hopping month in Iceland!
+Simply put, August is a lively and exciting month in Iceland!
 In addition to hiking, puffin watching, whale watching tours, and the activities you can enjoy in June and July, there’s a wealth of activities unique to late summer that you simply have to check out.

 Located in the Westman Islands, this festival takes place on the weekend prior to the first Monday of August.
 Featuring live performances, bonfires, fireworks, and a legendary crowd singing event, it’s a unique celebration of Icelandic music, tradition, and community.